AngleProtocol/angle-docs/guides/app-guides/README.md

 ---
-description: Angle App Guides
+description: Find out how to use the Angle Protocol through the interface at https://app.angle.money
 ---

 # 📔 App Guides

-This section contains guides to interact with the protocol through the [app](https://app.angle.money) developed by Angle Labs, Inc.

-You will learn how to play with the app and more particularly to:
+In this section, you will learn how to play with the [app](https://app.angle.money) developed by Angle Labs, Inc. and more particularly to:

 - [Swap](/guides/app-guides/agEUR/swap.md), [borrow](/guides/app-guides/agEUR/borrow.md), [bridge](/guides/app-guides/agEUR/bridge.md), and [buy agEUR from credit card](agEUR/on-ramp-off-ramp.md)
 - Get [leverage](/guides/app-guides/trade/leverage.md) on your collateral from agEUR debt, or trade on-chain forex with EURUSD [Perpetuals](trade/perpetuals.md).